ciao-group/coupled-sim-ciao/README.md

 **Hardware**:
   - A PC with Windows 10 or Windows 11,
   - GPU with two ports directly connected to it (e.g. 2 HDMI ports leading directly to the GPU).
 Some Laptops&PCs don't have this feauture.
 Check Varjo XR-3 Requirements.
+  - four SteamVR Basestations 2.0.

 **Software**:
   - Varjo Base
   - Varjo Lab Tools
   - Steam and SteamVR
   - Unity Hub
   - Varjo SDK for Unity (pre-installed in the project)
+  - DirectX11
+  - Logitech GHub (for pedals and steering wheel, not for real world car)

 ## Initial Setup